A Wish in the Dark: Reception

 A Wish in the Dark received generally positive reviews from critics, particularly for its themes of inequality and civil disobedience, as well as its depiction of Thai culture.
 Julie Overpeck of School Library Journal praised the book's exploration of "morality, oppression, and being defined by one’s circumstances", and wrote that "the action is enhanced by the fantastical Thailand-like setting."
 Fiona Hartley-Kroeger, writing for The Bulletin of the Center for Children's Books, similarly praised the "rich, atmospheric Thai-inspired settings", but noted that "Somkit’s path to identity and community takes a back seat."
 Kirkus Reviews called the story a "complex, hopeful, fresh retelling" of Les Misérables, while Publishers Weekly praised the plot's "emotional pull" and the characters' relationships.
 In a positive review of the audiobook, AudioFile wrote: "Distinct voices for each character give even more resonance to the emotional pull of their relationships."

 The book was awarded a 2021 Newbery Honor alongside another of Soontornvat's books, All Thirteen: The Incredible Cave Rescue of the Thai Boys' Soccer Team.
 It also won the 2021 Jane Addams Children's Book Award in the Books for Older Children category.
+Along with this, many middle-school students read this book, such as Savar Ganjawala (FJU).